Meade County Commissioners hear opinions on shooting range ordinance - NewsBreak

 Spearfish schools expand their education programs

 RAPID CITY, S.D.
-(KEVN) - It’s been a major topic over the last year.
+(KOTA) -It’s been a major topic over the last year.
 Many businesses are experiencing worker shortages.
 Two schools in Spearfish are planning to expand their education programs to help with these issues.
-Spearfish School District is aiming to expand their career technical education center at...
+Spearfish School District is aiming to expand their career technical education center at their...

 Rush earns 4-2 win over Idaho